blabond/ioBroker.maxxi-charge/docs/en/README.md

     - Minimum charge is set to 10%.
     - Maximum charge is capped at 97%.
 - Activation occurs through a checkbox in the adapter settings, and the timeframes are defined by the winter start and end dates.

+## BKW Mode

+The BKW mode allows surplus energy from the battery storage system to be intentionally fed into the public power grid.
+When the battery’s state of charge (SOC) reaches ≥ 97%, the adapter automatically activates BKW mode.
+In this mode, a fixed power (e.g., 600 or 800 W) is continuously fed into the grid alongside the normal household consumption.
+This is useful if a balcony power system (BKW) has been officially registered and grid feed-in compensation is possible.

+If the battery SOC drops below 97%, BKW mode is automatically deactivated, and the additional grid feed-in is reduced or stopped.
+The process runs fully automatically and requires no further user interaction.

+Note: BKW mode is only activated if Enable BKW mode is selected in the adapter settings and battery calibration mode (batterycalibration) is disabled.

 ## Battery Calibration